Please follow and like us:

 13. Tour Woolaroc Museum

-About 20 miles from Pawhuska, you’ll find oilman Frank Phillips’ ranch retreat he called Woolaroc (woods, lake, rocks).
+About 20 miles from Pawhuska, you’ll find oilman Frank Phillips’ ranch retreat he called Woolaroc ( short for woods, lake, rocks).
 It’s now a museum and wildlife preserve with bison, water buffalo, zebras, and even giraffes.

 15. Snap a selfie with Sheriff Terry